sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 For example, the package :mod:`sage.tensor` is purely algebraic and has no dependency on symbolics.
 However, there are a small number of doctests that depend on :class:`sage.symbolic.ring.SymbolicRing` for integration testing.
-Hence, these doctests are marked ``# optional - sage.symbolic``.
+Hence, these doctests are marked as depending on the feature :class:`sage.symbolic <~sage.features.sagemath.sage__symbolic>`.

+By convention, because :class:`sage.symbolic <~sage.features.sagemath.sage__symbolic>`
+is present in a standard installation of Sage, we use the keyword ``# needs`` instead of ``# optional``.
+These two keywords have identical semantics;
+the tool :ref:`sage --fixdoctests <section-fixdoctests-optional-needs>` rewrites the doctest tags according to the convention.

-When defining new features for the purpose of doctest annotations, it may be a good idea to hide implementation details from feature names.
-For example, all doctests that use finite fields have to depend on PARI.
+When defining new features for the purpose of conditionalizing doctests, it may be a good idea to hide implementation details from feature names.
+For example, all doctests that use large finite fields have to depend on PARI.
 However, we have defined a feature :mod:`sage.rings.finite_rings` (which implies the presence of :mod:`sage.libs.pari`).
-Annotating the doctests ``# optional - sage.rings.finite_rings`` expresses the
-dependency in a clearer way than using ``# optional - sage.libs.pari``, and it will be a smaller maintenance burden when implementation details change.
+Marking the doctests ``# needs sage.rings.finite_rings`` expresses the dependency in a clearer way than using ``# needs sage.libs.pari``, and it will be a smaller maintenance burden when implementation details change.